JereKuusela/valheim-upgrade_world/publish/README.md

 Performs a predefined upgrade operation.
 Available operations are tarpits, onions and mistlands.

 Examples:
-- upgrade mountain_caves: Places mountain caves to already explored areas.
+- `upgrade mountain_caves`: Places mountain caves to already explored areas.
-- upgrade tarpits: Places tar pits to already explored areas.
+- `upgrade tarpits`: Places tar pits to already explored areas.
-- upgrade onions: Rerolls already generated and unlooted mountain chests.
+- `upgrade onions`: Rerolls already generated and unlooted mountain chests.
-- upgrade new_mistlands: Fully regenerates mistlands biomes.
+- `upgrade new_mistlands`: Fully regenerates mistlands biomes.
-- upgrade old_mistlands: Fully regenerates mistlands biomes with the legacy content (webs, etc.).
+- `upgrade old_mistlands`: Fully regenerates mistlands biomes with the legacy content (webs, etc.).

 ## destroy [...args]

 Destroys zones which allows the world generator to regenerate them when visited.

 Examples:
-- destroy mistlands: Destryoing a biome.
+- `destroy biomes=mistlands`: Destroying a biome.
-- destroy 5000 0 0 : Destroying areas after 5000 meters from the world center.
+- `destroy min=5000 pos=0,0`: Destroying areas after 5000 meters from the world center.
-- destroy 3 -3 zones safezones=0: Destroy a single zone at indices 3,-3 to fix any local issues.
+- `destroy zone=3,-3 safeZones=0`: Destroy a single zone at indices 3,-3 to fix any local issues.

 ## generate [...args]

 Generates zones which allows pregenerating the world without having to move there physically.

 Examples:
-- generate: To generate the entire world (takes hours) and then use count_entities command to check how many of each entity exists.
+- `generate`: To generate the entire world (takes hours) and then use `count_entities` command to check how many of each entity exists.
-- generate: To generate the entire world (takes hours) and then use remove_entities for modifications.
+- `generate`: To generate the entire world (takes hours) and then use `remove_entities` for modifications.

 ## place_locations [noclearing] [...location_ids] [...args]